 Dr Giannakidis has been a member of the International Society for Magnetic Resonance in Medicine (ISMRM), the Institute of Electrical & Electronic Engineers (IEEE), and the Technical Chamber of Greece.
-He is also an Associate Fellow of the Higher Education Academy (AFHEA).
+He is also a Fellow of the Higher Education Academy (FHEA).

 Dr Giannakidis was in the organising committee for international conferences.
 He is a member of the Editorial Board of ‘‘Frontiers in Physiology’’, the 2nd most cited Physiology journal in the world.
 He is a regular reviewer for major international journals such as IEEE Transactions on Medical Imaging, Physics in Medicine and Biology, and Journal of Cardiovascular Magnetic Resonance.
 He has been asked to give numerous invited talks.

 Sponsors and collaborators